Roy Robertson-Harris: Chicago Bears

 After going undrafted in the 2016 NFL draft, Robertson-Harris signed with the Chicago Bears on May 9, 2016.
 On August 30, he was placed on the reserve/non-football illness list, where he spent his entire rookie season.

 In 2017, Robertson-Harris appeared in 13 games, registering 13 tackles, two sacks, and a pass deflection.
 The following year, he played in every game as he recorded 20 tackles, three sacks and three tackles for loss.
 He was an exclusive-rights free agent after the 2018 season, but returned to the Bears after being tendered a contract on March 13, 2019, which he officially signed on April 15.

 In week 1 of the 2019 season against the Green Bay Packers, Robertson-Harris sacked Aaron Rodgers once as the Bears lost 10–3.
 In week 4 against the Minnesota Vikings, Robertson-Harris sacked Kirk Cousins 1.5 times in the 16–6 win.

 On March 13, 2020, the Bears placed a second-round restricted free agent tender on Robertson-Harris.
 He signed the tender on April 15.
 On November 9, it was reported that Robertson-Harris would undergo season ending shoulder surgery after missing out the Bears' Week 9 contest against the Tennessee Titans.
 He was placed on injured reserve on November 12.

 Jacksonville Jaguars

 On March 17, 2021, Robertson-Harris signed a three-year, $23.4 million contract with the Jacksonville Jaguars.
 On October 2, 2022, Robertson-Harris recorded nine total tackles and a tackle for loss during a 29–21 loss to the Philadelphia Eagles.

 On February 25, 2023, Robertson-Harris signed a three-year, $30 million extension with the Jaguars, keeping him under contract through the 2026 season.

 Seattle Seahawks

 On October 14, 2024, Robertson-Harris was traded to the Seattle Seahawks in exchange for a 2026 sixth-round pick.

 On March 4, 2025, Robertson-Harris was released by the Seahawks.

 New York Giants

 On March 10, 2025, Robertson-Harris signed a two-year, $10 million contract with the New York Giants.
+He started all 17 games in 2025, recording 35 tackles.

+Robertson-Harris suffered a torn Achilles in 2026 offseason workouts and was placed on injured reserve on August 5, 2026.